We are working our way through details associated with this evolving situation as quickly as we can. Please check back frequently for new information.

 Security Services.
 Security Services staff members are taking extra precautions to care for themselves so that they safely serve the campus community.

 Campus Events.
-All events hosted on campus through May 17 are canceled, postponed or will be conducted virtually until further notice.
+All events hosted on campus canceled, postponed or will be conducted virtually until further notice.

 Are certain populations at greater risk?